 UC Davis graduate students, staff, or faculty.
 Graduate program coordinators may self-nominate.

-- Shown a commitment to diversity, equity, and inclusion.
+- demonstrated commitment to diversity, equity, and inclusion

 Nominations can be submitted using the form below.
 Initial nomination materials will follow NACADA guidelines and consist of:

 - Nomination letter.
 The letter should outline the nominee’s qualifications and provide evidence and specific examples that demonstrate outstanding performance.
 We encourage the letter to include quotes or comments from faculty, colleagues and/or students.
 The letter should be no more than three pages, single spaced.
 (Upload as one document below).